980734/pragati-singh/README.md

 # pragati-singh
-This is my first Git repository
+This is my first Git repository .
-AUTHER-pragati singh
+Auther-pragati singh